 Smoked Pork Crown Roast with a Sage Pan Gravy

-This holiday classic is cut from the loin of the pork, the ribs, with the rib bones carefully frenched and cut to form a circle, with the bones pointing upwards for beautiful presentation.
-However, don’t let the beauty of this dish intimidate you, a pork crown roast is easy to prepare, especially when you are using an electric smoker.
+This holiday classic is cut from the loin of the pork.
+Carefully frenched rib bones are cut to form a circle with the bones pointing upward for a crowning presentation.
+Don’t let this dish intimidate you.
+Smoked Pork Crown Roast is easy to prepare, especially when you’re using the Char-Broil® Digital Electric Smoker.

-Prep your smoker for 225F with the rack at the lowest position and the water pan filled.
-Have your wood chips ready to go.
+Preheat your smoker for 225°F. Set the rack at the lowest position and fill the water pan.

-Season your pork with a healthy dose of salt and allow the pork to rest at room temperature, covered, for one hour.
+Season your pork with a healthy dose of salt and allow the pork to rest at room temperature, covered, for 1 hour.

-Place a digital thermometer along one section of the pork, making sure to not press against the bone, as this will lead to a false reading.
-Place the crown roast in the smoker and smoke until the roast reaches 145 degrees Fahrenheit.
+Place a digital thermometer along one section of the pork.
+Be sure not to press against the bone, as this will produce a false reading.

-Remove from the smoker and cover.
-Meanwhile, preheat your charcoal or gas grill.
-Finish the roast over the flames to add a bit more texture to the outer layer, about 5 minutes.
-Remove and wrap with foil.
-Allow the roast to rest for 15 minutes.
+Meanwhile, preheat your grill to 500°F. Grill the roast for about 5 minutes to add a bit more texture to the outer layer.
+Remove, wrap with foil and rest for 15 minutes.

-Meanwhile, make the pan gravy.
-In a large skillet over medium heat, melt 1 tbs of the butter and add any reserved drippings from the resting crown roast.
-Fry the sage until crispy.
-Add the minced garlic and cook for 30 seconds.
+In a large skillet over medium heat, melt 1 tablespoon of butter.
+Add reserved drippings from the resting crown roast and fry the sage until crispy.
+Add garlic and cook for 30 seconds.
 Add the remaining butter and melt.
-Sift the flour over the melted butter and mix to combine, cooking about 30 seconds.
-Slowly whisk in the wine, making sure the flour doesn’t lump.
-Add in the broth and bring to a boil.
-Reduce heat to a simmer, whisking constantly, and allow to thicken, about 5 minutes.
-Add in the fresh minced parsley and season with salt and pepper.
+Sift flour over the melted butter and mix to combine, cooking for about 30 seconds.
+Slowly whisk in the wine, making sure the flour doesn’t form lumps.
+Add broth and bring to a boil.
+Reduce heat to a simmer and allow gravy to thicken, whisking constantly for about 5 minutes.
+Add parsley and season with salt and pepper.